jayzheng98/jayzheng98.github.io/_projects/project2.md

 <div align="center"> <img alt="p2-1" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/pub1-1.png?raw=true" width="620px"> </div><br>

-**2.** The POCA consists of two major parts.
-They are oriented toward **functional safety** and **cyber security** respectively, and POCA achieves a coalescence of these two attributes by drawing the two parts together
+**2.** POCA consists of 2 major parts, which are oriented toward **functional safety** and **cyber security** respectively.
+POCA achieves a coalescence of these 2 attributes by drawing the 2 parts together
  - *The first part, as system service process analysis, abstracts service processes into analyzable objects by referring to the STPA method, which lays a foundation of "process-oriented"*
  - *Another part, as system cyber threat analysis, identifies potential cyber threats based on outputs of the first part according to common security analysis methods*